 Stay current with common immunizations

 Few people would expect an outbreak in a European country like France and England, but they’ve had them.
-And no matter where younger children are going, they should be current with their series of immunizations.
+And no matter where you or your child are going, they should be current with their series of immunizations.

 “The big one is measles, mumps and rubella (MMR), which we typically give to children 12 to 18 months, and again at 4 to 6 years,” he said.